ngageoint/mage-server/README.md

 The rest of the installation steps assume you are in the MAGE server directory, eg /opt/mage

-The migration patches live in the [migrations folder](migrations).
-MAGE uses [mongodb-migrations](https://github.com/emirotin/mongodb-migrations) to support applying migrations.
-On initial setup, you will have to run the migrations to create the initial user and device used to log into the web.

 ### MAGE local media directory
 By default MAGE will store media attachments (video, images, etc) locally on the MAGE server.
 The default directory is '/var/lib/mage', lets make sure this directory exists.
 If you would like to change where MAGE is looking for media please see the attachmentBaseDirectory in [MAGE Setup](#setting-up-mage-for-local-deployment)